James Turrell: A Retrospective Members-Only Guide

 Q: Can members purchase additional tickets for friends?

 A: During members-only days and times, only members will be admitted.
-At all other times, members may purchase additional tickets at the regular ticket price ($25 per ticket for James Turrell: A Retrospective or $45 per ticket for Perceptual Cell + Retrospective.)
+At all other times, members may purchase additional tickets at the regular ticket price ($25 per ticket.)
 There is a limit of nine tickets per purchase/reservation.

 Q: Are member tickets transferable?